-[The mind needs a reasonable amount of relaxations and diversions to maintain its mobility] that it may be enabled to view the object afresh from every side, and so to enlarge its point of view from a microscopic to a general outlook that it adopts in turn every conceivable standpoint, verifying the observations of each by means of all the others.
+[The mind needs a reasonable amount of relaxations and diversions to maintain its mobility] that it may be enabled to view the object afresh from every side, and so to enlarge its point of view from a microscopic to a general outlook that it adopts in turn every conceivable standpoint, verifying the observations of each by means of all the others.97 the mind" plays a crucial role in the Critique of Iudoment.

-Here the word "impartiality" is not mentioned.
-In its stead, we find the notion that one can "enlarge" one's own thought so as to take into account the thoughts of others.
-The "enlargement of the mind" plays a crucial role in the Critique of Judgment.
 It is accomplished by "comparing our judgment with the possible rather than the actual judgments of others, and by putting ourselves in the place of any other man."98 The faculty that makes this possible is called imagination.
 When you read the paragraphs in the Critique of Judgment and compare them with the letters just quoted, you will see that the former contain no more than the conceptualization of these very personal remarks.
 Critical thinking is possible only where the standpoints of all others are open to inspection.
 Hence, critical thinking, while still a solitary business, does not cut itself off from "all others."
-To be sure, it still goes on in isolation, but by the force of imagination it makes the others present and thus moves in a space that is potentially public, open to all sides; in other words, it adopts the position of Kant's world citizen.
+To be sure. it still goes on in isolation, but by the force of imagination it makes the others present and thus moves in a space that is potentially public, open to all sides; in other words, it adopts the position of Kant's world citizen.
 To think with an enlarged mentality means that one trains one's imagination to go visiting.
 (Compare the right to visit in Perpetual Peace.)